AhnafNabil/poridhi.io.intern/NGINX as a Load-Balancer/1/README.md

 ### Create Node App 2

-Connect to the `Node-app-2` instance.
-Here, do the similar steps as `Node-app-1`.
+Connect to the `Node-app-2` instance by following the similar steps that we did for connecting the `Node-app-1`.

 ### Start Node.js Applications
 Navigate to each Node.js application directory and run:
-For node-app-1:
+For *node-app-1*:

 ```bash
 export PORT=3001
 node index.js
 ```
-For node-app-2:
+For *node-app-2*:
 ```bash
 export PORT=3002
 node index.js